biglinux/bigbashview/bigbashview/usr/share/bigbashview/README.md

 To enable the compatibility mode, you need to use the *-c* or *--compatibility-mode* argument option when starting the application.

-In this mode `BigBashView` 2 will try to work similar to `BigBashView` 1.

-There are significant differences:

   # The urls cannot contain *`file://`*, only the absolute path for the file.
   # You need to use the absolute path for the file.
 Relative paths wont work.
   # The old HTML tag *`<scripttool>`* is not available even in compatibility mode.